rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 This message references another object, by its ID: the `wl_output` object which the surface is being shown on.
 The client receives this and dances to a similar tune as the server did.
-It looks up object 10, associates it with the `wl_surface` interface, and looks up the signature of opcode 0.
+It looks up object 10, associates it with the `wl_surface` interface, and looks up the signature of the event corresponding to opcode 0.
 It decodes the rest of the message accordingly (looking up the `wl_output` with ID 5 as well), then dispatches it for processing internally.

 ## Interfaces